Increasing Customer Retention: A Personalized Approach

 If you are seeing a lot of one-off purchase activity in your store, focus more of your marketing efforts on increasing customer retention.
 As you might have seen in the infographic, it is 7 times more expensive to acquire a new customer than to keep a current one, so it’s worth the investment.

-The key to running a loyalty program that keeps people interested is offering rewards for a multitude of actions.
+The key to running an ecommerce rewards program that keeps people interested is offering rewards for a multitude of actions.
 Find a points-based loyalty program, like Antavo, that includes the traditional function of rewarding customers for their purchases, but also rewards customers for taking other actions that you’d like to encourage in your store or on social media.
 These could be actions such as product page shares, Facebook follows or video views.

 And don’t forget referrals!
 A loyalty software that also rewards participants for inviting new customers is the perfect one-two punch for growing a loyal customer base.